Get the facts about COVID-19

 - Chronic kidney disease

-- Heart issues like congestive heart failure, coronary artery disease, cardiomyopathies
+- Heart conditions (heart failure, coronary artery disease, cardiomyopathies or hypertension)

 The CDC also warns older adults to take special precautions as people over the age of 65 face a higher risk of COVID-19 complications.